Tension headache: Episodic

 Over-the-counter drugs, like paracetamol, or NSAIDs (ibuprofen, aspirin, naproxen, ketoprofen), can be effective but tend to only be helpful as a treatment for a few times in a week at most.
 For those with gastrointestinal problems (ulcers and bleeding), and/or kidney problems, paracetamol is the better choice over aspirin, though both provide roughly equivalent pain relief.
-It is important to note that large daily doses of paracetamol should be avoided as it may cause liver damage especially in those that consume 3 or more drinks/day and those with pre-existing liver disease.
+Large daily doses of paracetamol should be avoided as it may cause liver damage especially in those that consume 3 or more drinks/day and those with pre-existing liver disease.
 Ibuprofen, one of the NSAIDs listed above, is a common choice for pain relief but may also lead to gastrointestinal discomfort.

 Analgesic/caffeine combinations are popular such as the aspirin-caffeine combination or the aspirin, paracetamol and caffeine combinations.
 Frequent use (daily or skipping just one day in between use for 7–10 days) of any of the above analgesics may, however, lead to medication overuse headache.

 Analgesic/sedative combinations are widely used (e.g., analgesic/antihistamine combinations, analgesic/barbiturate combinations such as Fiorinal).

 Muscle relaxants are typically used for and are helpful with acute post-traumatic TTH rather than ETTH.
 Opioid medications are not utilized to treat ETTH.
 Botulinum toxin does not appear to be helpful.